Exemptions from the prescription charge

 EPS code 0017

-Patients in possession of an NHS prescription for an items endorsed ‘FS’ for the free supply.
-N/A N/A N/A
+Patients in possession of an NHS prescription with an item endorsed by the prescriber with initials ‘FS’ to indicate free supply of sexual health treatment.
+See our ‘FS’ factsheet here.
+N/A N/A

 Other reason(s) for exemption from prescription charges